Steel Aircraft Hangar in North Dakota

 A Steel Hangar Used To Restore WWII Aircraft

-Sunward Steel Buildings manufactured and supplied this prefabricated metal building for a client in Kindred, North Dakota, in early July of 2014.
+Sunward Steel Buildings manufactured and supplied this commercial airplane hangar for a client in Kindred, North Dakota, in early July of 2014.

 Now an airplane hangar for Odegaard Wings Inc., a restorer and rebuilder of World War II aircraft, the hangar features top-of-the-line steel construction and a finished size of 72’x60’x18’.
 Erected at Kindred’s Robert Odegaard Field, which is home to 12 hangars in total and offers 24-hour self-service aviation fueling, tie-down parking and a 3,300-foot concrete runway, among other draws, the hangar provides sturdy, secure storage for aircraft and a functional, efficient work space ideal for aviation repair and restoration projects.